 The PRELIM-SET, BASIC-SET, and MAYBE modules above have only one parameter.
 In general, however, parameterized modules can have several parameters.
-It can furthermore happen that several parameters are declared with the same parameter theory, that is, we can have, for example, an interface of the form $\{X:: TRIV, Y:: TRIV\}$ involving two copies of the theory TRIV.
+It can furthermore happen that several parameters are declared with the same parameter theory, that is, we can have, for example, an interface of the form $\{X::TRIV,Y::TRIV\}$ involving two copies of the theory TRIV.
 Therefore, parameters cannot be treated as normal submodules, since we do not want them to be shared when their labels are different.
 We regard the relationship between the body of a parameterized module and the interface of its parameters not as an inclusion, but as a module constructor which is evaluated generating renamed copies of the parameters, which are then included.
-For the above interface, two copies of the theory TRIV are generated, with names X:: TRIV and Y:: TRIV.
-As already mentioned, in such copies of parameter theories, sorts are renamed as follows: if Z is the label of a parameter theory T, then each sort S in T is renamed to Z\$S and each statement label I is renamed to I and I are corresponding renaming.
+For the above interface, two copies of the theory TRIV are generated, with names X::TRIV and Y::TRIV.
+As already mentioned, in such copies of parameter theories, sorts are renamed as follows: if Z is the label of a parameter theory T, then each sort S in T is renamed to Z\$S and each statement label I is renamed to I0.
+All occurrences of these sorts and labels in the body of the parameterized module must mention their corresponding renaming.